Connecting Archetypes to Your Brand

 The root of archetypes began in the field of psychology.
 Psychiatrist Carl Jung advanced the concept into what is known as the “collective unconscious”.
-He explained this as a set of memories and ideas that are shared among all of humanity, regardless of the culture that we were born into or the time period in which you live.
+He explained this as a set of memories and ideas that are shared among all of humanity, regardless of the culture that we were born into or the time period in which we live.
 Jung described these shared concepts as archetypes.
 These archetypes spread through the collective unconscious and emerge as themes and characters in our dreams and surface in our culture in myths, books, films, and more.
-Jung noted that within the collective unconscious there exist a number of archetypes which we can all recognize.
+Jung noted that within the collective unconscious, there exist a number of archetypes that we can all recognize.

 There are several archetype frameworks to draw from.
 At UNANIMOUS, we utilize a set of 12 parent archetypes, each of which has five child archetypes (a total of 60 archetypes).
 Although archetypes may represent qualities that are usually considered to be masculine or feminine, they are naturally genderless.
 This allows us to utilize these archetypes without the labels of male or female.
 The 12 parent families include: